 All appointments are currently online

 As part of The Grove’s COVID response, all Initial Consultations and subsequent appointments are being held by Zoom or Skype or telephone.
-You are welcome to book online and pay by card as usual, with the online booking calendar on the right.
+If you email firstname.lastname@example.org then we will respond promptly to arrange an initial appointment with your preferred therapist.

-The Grove’s premises are currently closed.
+We are not currently holding any appointments in person at The Grove’s premises.
 We will watch how lockdown restrictions are eased in the coming months.
-We would re-open the practice for attendance in person when we believe that indications from external circumstances are favourable and sustainable for indoor therapy attended in person which is held indoors.
+We would re-open the practice for attendance in person only when we believe that it is safe and sustainable to do so – for indoor therapy conversations.

 Making an initial appointment